moorepants/eme185/content/pages/reports.rst

 Report Format
 =============

-The reports will be due in PDF format via Smartsite by the due dates and times posted in the `schedule <{filename}/pages/schedule.rst>`_ and on the Smartsite assignment.
+The reports will be due in PDF format via Canvas by the due dates and times posted in the `schedule <{filename}/pages/schedule.rst>`_ and on the Canvas assignment.
 A single report should be submitted by one team member.

 - The report should fit on 8.5" x 11" sheets of paper [1]_.